rawitat/gtypist_lessons/programming_quotes.typ

 *:LEGACY_5
 I:Edsger W. Dijkstra
 S:Fortran, the infantile disorder, by now nearly 20 years old, is hopelessly
- :inadequate for whatever computer aπplication you have in mind today:
+ :inadequate for whatever computer application you have in mind today:
  :it is now too clumsy, too risky, and too expensive to use.

 *:LEGACY_6